wix/greyhound/README.md

    know-how and adds a lot of boilerplate when all you want to do is process messages from a topic.
    Greyhound tries to abstract away these complexities by providing a simple, declarative API, and to allow the developers to focus on their business logic instead of how to operate Kafka correctly.

- * **Parallel message handling** - A single Kafka consumer is single-threaded, and if you want to achieve parallelism with your message handling (which might be crucial for high throughput topics) you need to manually manage your threads.
+ * **Parallel message handling** - A single Kafka consumer is single-threaded, and if you want to achieve parallelism with your message handling (which might be crucial for high throughput topics) you need to manually manage your threads and/or deploy more consumer instances.
    Greyhound automatically handles parallelising message handling for you with automatic throttling.
    Also, Greyhound uses a concurrency model based on fibers (or green-threads) which are much more lightweight than JVM threads, and makes async workloads extremely efficient.

  * **Consumer retries** - error handling is tricky.
 Sometimes things fail without our control (database is temporarily down, API limit exceeded, network call timed-out, etc.) and the only thing we can do to recover is to retry the same operation after some backoff.
 However, we do not